eduvix-uz/authentication/README.md

 - Delete your profile: Send a DELETE request to the same endpoint.

 ### Reset Password
-- Send request url to user's email for resetting password via `/profile/password-reset/`.
+- Send request url to user's email to reset password via `/profile/password-reset/`.
 - Confirm requesting url to reset password with `/profile/password-reset-confirm/<uidb64>/<token>/`.

 ### Admin Commands